comfy/comfy-demo/README.md

 ### Step 8: CMS Seed Data

-Now you know to structure and populate content.
+Now you know how to structure and populate content.
 However, during development it's not fun to populate content via admin forms and then doing database dumps and restores.
 Never mind the complexity of it if you work in a team of people.

 CMS Seed Data allows you to create content in files that can get loaded into